-The achievements of British folding bike specialists Brompton have been recognised with two Queen’s Awards for Enterprise, in the Innovation and International Trade categories.
+The achievements of British folding bike specialists Brompton have been recognised with two Queen’s Awards for

 The Innovation award has been made in recognition of the continued improvements to the design and manufacture of the Brompton over many years – incremental, often small changes to a design that is basically the same as inventor Andrew Ritchie’s first batch of pre-production bikes.